 Golden Visa Path: Can Foreigners Buy Real Estate in Greece?

-EU residents/citizens often encounter no problems whatsoever during the property transaction process, but non-EU citizens must prove their connection to Greece and their intent for the real estate.
-Their application is processed by the Ministry of Defence, which evaluates the submitted proof of intent and connection.
+There are no restrictions as to who can purchase property in Greece, yet EU citizens or residents have a considerable advantage in the process.
+EU residents/citizens often encounter no problems whatsoever during the property transaction process, but non-EU citizens must prove their connection to Greece and their intent to reside in Greece without being Greek citizens.
+Their application is processed by the Ministry of Defense, which evaluates the submitted proof of intent and connection.

 Top 5 Benefits of Buying Property in Greece as a Foreign Investor